Child and Youth Practitioner (Counsellor 2(A)-(B)) (Relief Roster)

 This is an excellent career opportunity for many.
 We recognize equivalent combinations of training, education, and experience, providing opportunities for individuals with diverse backgrounds to contribute their skills and expertise.
 Equivalencies include, but are not limited to:

-• Two (2) years related experience
+• Two (2) years related experience supporting children and youth.

 Applicants relying on education and experience equivalencies must demonstrate such equivalencies in their application.